I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-closeprintprocessor.md

 <p>If the operation succeeds, the function should return <b>TRUE</b>.
 If the operation fails, the function should call SetLastError to set an error code, and then return <b>FALSE</b>.</p>

 ## -remarks
 <p>Print processors are required to export a <b>ClosePrintProcessor</b> function.
-The spooler calls the function after the print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> returns.
-The function should free all resources that were allocated by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559604">OpenPrintProcessor</a> function.</p>

-<p>Print processors are required to export a <b>ClosePrintProcessor</b> function.
-The spooler calls the function after the print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> returns.
-The function should free all resources that were allocated by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559604">OpenPrintProcessor</a> function.</p>
+The spooler calls the function after the print processor's <a href="..\winsplp\nf-winsplp-printdocumentonprintprocessor.md">PrintDocumentOnPrintProcessor</a> returns.
+The function should free all resources that were allocated by the <a href="..\winsplp\nf-winsplp-openprintprocessor.md">OpenPrintProcessor</a> function.</p>

 ## -requirements
 <table>